VirusTotal/yara-x/site/content/docs/writing_rules/differences.md

 Our guiding principles are:

-* Incompatibilities are nuisance for our users and should be minimized.
+* Incompatibilities are a nuisance for our users and should be minimized.
 * When some incompatibility exists it should be either a small one (i.e: unlikely to happen in real-life rules), or it should be for a good reason.